jaytoday/baseinacase/readme.markdown

 Setup
 ------------
-ScooppStream requires the Google App Engine SDK.
+Base-In-A-Case requires the Google App Engine SDK.
 To deploy it, you must register an application at http://appengine.google.com

 See 'setup' for details about configuring dev_appserver.py.